vitabaks/docs/docs/management/upgrades.md

 :::info Database downtime considerations

 To minimize the downtime, we pause PgBouncer pools.
 This doesn’t terminate application connections, but may temporarily increase query latency while pools are paused.
 The pause typically lasts ~30-60 seconds, but may be longer for large databases due to pg_upgrade and rsync.
-The default maximum wait time during a pause is 2 minutes (controlled by the query_wait_timeout parameter).
+The default maximum wait time during a pause is 2 minutes (controlled by the `query_wait_timeout` parameter).
 :::

 :::note
-There is no need to plan additional disk space, because when upgrading PostgreSQL using hard links instead of copying files.
+There is no need to plan additional disk space, because PostgreSQL is upgraded using hard links instead of copying files.
 However, it is required that the `pg_old_datadir` and `pg_new_datadir` are located within the same top-level directory (`pg_upper_datadir` variable).
 :::

 #### Before Upgrade